Mexican Ponche

 chopped guavas, apples and tejocotes

-Pour water into a very large pot and place on stove over high heat.
+Pour water into the large stockpot and place on stove over high heat.
 Add the sugar and stir until dissolved.

-Add the chopped fruit and rest of the ingredients and let simmer for 30-40 minutes until the apples are cooked.
+Add the pieces of fruit and the rest of the ingredients and let simmer for 30-40 minutes until the apples are cooked.
 Stir occasionally.

 apples and cinnamon stick floating on water in a pot